Decorative graphic showing a map of Germany and a visa document with a seal

 • residence permit for the EU Member State where you're currently studying (the permit must be for study purposes; the word "study" has to appear in the document)

-*How to prove your financial means:
+How to finance your studies:

 1. a scholarship confirmation from your home university listing 992 euros** or less per month (the document has to state how much you receive per month)